marciomat/reverse_engineering/hackthebox/bombsLanded/README.md

 ## Patching the binary

-After that I decided to patch the binary specially knowing already which execution flow I wanted to explore from the `main()` function.
+After that I decided to patch the binary, specially knowing already which execution flow I wanted to explore from the `main()` function.

 The `main()` went from this: